 KEY INFORMATION

-There are a number of easy steps you can take to reduce solicitors’ fees when you’re selling a house:
+There are a number of easy steps you can take to reduce solicitors’ fees for selling a house:

 Many people instinctively go with a solicitor because it is a familiar term and may sound more official and trustworthy.
 But licensed conveyancers are equally qualified for property transactions and arguably more experienced as it’s what they do, day in, day out.